For parents & families

 What you can see

-You have a calm home view: which sets are assigned, how many pictures your child has found, and when they last practiced.
-It is enough to know practice is happening — and it deliberately stops there.
+You have a calm home view: which books are assigned, how many pictures your child has found, and when they last practiced, plus, when you want it, a plain note on what to listen for.
+It is enough to know practice is happening, and it deliberately stops there.
 Listening to the recordings and deciding what they mean is the clinician's job, and Articarry keeps it that way so you do not have to.

 Your consent comes first